ivancuric/js-perf/README.md

 ## What is performant JS code?

 Now that we know what our target platform is, we can answer the next question: what _is_ performant JS code?
+Wh

 ## Context is everything

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5NDc1OTQyOF19
+eyJoaXN0b3J5IjpbLTE2MzE4MTg4OTldfQ==
 -->